 History of NPs

-So let’s take a look back at just how far the profession has come since its inception in 1965.
+Let’s take a moment to look back at how this transformative profession began and celebrate how far it’s come since 1965.

 1965